Christine Quinn Tells Us The Best (& Worst) Advice She’s Ever Gotten

 Iced or hot coffee?
 My go-to Starbucks order is a tall, hot, breve cappuccino with two scoops of vanilla bean powder.

-What’s your favorite thing that you keep on your desk or work space?
+What’s your favourite thing that you keep on your desk or work space?
 Crystals.

 When was the last time you felt like a success?
 Last time I felt that glorious rush of success was when I finally completed recording the audio version of my new book in the Audible studios.
 I spent a cumulative 50+ hours working, reading, and recording with their amazing team and finishing that project truly made me feel like a boss bitch.